llcawthorne/llcawthorne.github.io/content/posts/udemy-spring-boot-intro.md

 etc.

 This author made it really hard to code along with him.
-He did things like restart a project with unknown initialzr settings in between videos.
+He did things like restart a project with unknown initializr settings in between videos.
 He also copied and pasted a lot of code, so you couldn't really type along with him.
 As long as you don't mind pausing and typing something in, it wasn't unworkable, but it got a little old.
 I ended up